nicoespeon/sass-graph-viz/README.md

-# SASS dependencies graph
+# SASS Graph Viz

-Draw graph of SASS dependencies.
+Draw a visual graph of SASS dependencies.